-The Company is the largest life assurance company in Ireland with a market share of ILA at 34% as at October 31, 2021.
+The Company is the largest life assurance company in Ireland with a market share of 38% as at September 30, 2022.
 Irish Life follows a multi-channel distribution strategy with a large broker distribution network, the largest direct sales force and the largest Bancassurance distribution network where it has tied relationships with five banks.
-It is expected that two of the smaller banks will exit from the Irish market in 2022.
+Two of the smaller banks are currently in the process of winding down their Irish operations and will formally exit from the Irish market in 2023.